Malaysia Rapid Transit Corporation

-Mass Rapid Transit Corporation Sdn Bhd (abbreviated as MRT Corp or MRTC) is a Malaysian state-owned company and a corporate body established under the Ministry of Finance (Incorporation) Act 1957.
+Malaysia Rapid Transit Corporation Sendirian Berhad (abbreviated as MRT Corp or MRTC), formerly known as Mass Rapid Transit Corporation Sendirian Berhad, is a Malaysian state-owned company and a corporate body established under the Ministry of Finance (Incorporation) Act 1957.
 MRT Corp is fully owned by the Minister of Finance (Incorporated).

 It was set up to be the developer and asset owner of the Mass Rapid Transit project in Kuala Lumpur, the capital of Malaysia, under the government's move to restructure the city's public transport system.

 The company was established in September 2011 and took over the ownership of the Klang Valley Mass Rapid Transit Project (KVMRT) in October 2011 from Prasarana Malaysia Berhad.

 MRT Corp’s responsibilities include monitoring and tracking of construction of all elevated structures, stations and depots of the mass rapid transit project.
 It also monitors the underground works which involves tunneling and construction of underground stations.
 It is also responsible for the contracts which they are involved in.